 Rose, NY 14542-0149

-Pennsylvania Commercial Vegetable Production Recommendations available through Penn State publications and most County Cooperative Extension Service offices.
+Pennsylvania Commercial Vegetable Production Recommendations.
+Available through Penn State extension county offices.
 Ask for the most recent edition.

-Knotts Handbook for Vegetable Growers (4th Edition) by Oscar A Lorentz & Donald N. Maynard.
-Available through AgAccess Publications.
-Ask for most recent edition.
+Knotts Handbook for Vegetable Growers, 4th ed., by Oscar A. Lorentz and Donald N. Maynard.

 Prepared by Thomas G. Ford, county extension director, Blair County; Steven M. Bogash, regional commercial horticulture educator; Michael D. Orzolek, professor of horticulture: Lynn F. Kime, extension associate in agricultural economics; and Jayson K. Harper, professor of agricultural economics.